ZhongJunhong/ChordDiagram/README.md

 > https://github.com/tfardet/mpl_chord_diagram

-This repo is my practice of plotting a chord diagram, the specific content about this repo and its ipynb has been posted on my ZHIHU channel.
+This repo is my practice of plotting a chord diagram, the specific content about this repo has been posted on my ZHIHU channel.

 Here is it: